 Junior High Eligibility-A student enrolled in the first grading period after advancement from the eighth grade must have received passing grades in a minimum of five of all subjects in which enrolled the preceding grading period.
 He/She must have also achieved a 1.0 GPA the previous grading period.
 A student enrolling in the seventh grade for the first time will be eligible for the first grading period regardless of previous academic achievement.
 Thereafter, in order to be eligible, a student in grade 7 or 8 must be currently enrolled and must have been enrolled in school the preceding grading period and received passing grades in a minimum of five of all subjects in which enrolled.
+He/She must have also achieved a 1.0 GPA the previous grading period and received passing grades in a minimum of five of all subjects in which enrolled.
 He/She must have also achieved a 1.0 GPA the previous grading period.